-Note 2: Code the Gleason primary and secondary patterns from needle core biopsy or transurethral resection of prostate (TURP) in this field.
-Gleason primary and secondary patterns provided for any prostate tissue identified from a transurethral resection of a bladder tumor (TURBT) specimen can also be used in this field.
+Note 2: Code the Gleason primary and secondary patterns from a needle core biopsy, trans rectal ultrasound (TRUS) guided biopsy, or transurethral resection of prostate (TURP) and/or simple prostatectomy in this field.

+• Gleason primary and secondary patterns provided for any prostate tissue identified from a transurethral resection of a bladder tumor (TURBT) specimen can also be used in this field.